honestbee/honestbee.github.io/_posts/2017-02-07-building-web-app-using-google-sheet.md

 </html>
 ```

-The cool part is, you can pass the variables from google script to html file.
+The cool part to highlight above is the fact that we can pass the variables from the google script to our html template.

 Lets publish it!